 Contact for Questions

-Get Inclusive Voices for Change is currently managed by the Office for Diversity, Equity, and Inclusion as well as the Title IX Office.
+Vector Solutions is currently managed by the Title IX Office.
 The team is available to support you Monday-Friday, 8:00 a.m. - 5:00 p.m. when the university is open.

-You can reach us at the following by email ad firstname.lastname@example.org. *Ensure your student ID number is in your email.
+You can reach us by email at email@example.com. *Ensure your student ID number is in your email.
 We will need it in order to assist you.

 As a reminder, holds are NOT lifted instantly once the training is completed!
 Holds are lifted multiple times throughout the day so there might be a few hour delay for the system to remove your hold.

 To access the course via your mySFA account please follow these instructions:

 - Once you have logged in, scroll down the home page to the Student Training section on the right side.

 - Click on the red student training link.

 - This will take you to the Vector Solutions training page to start your training.